digitalsamba/embedded-sdk/README.md

 * `url` - full URL to be applied as frame src.
 Must include protocol and `token` query param for private rooms;
 * `team` - team name string
 * `room` - room identifier string
-* `token` - optional string, for private rooms
+* `token` - optional string for authentication, mainly for private rooms

-To successfuly initialize an instance of the wrapper one of following combinations needs to be used:
+To successfully initialize an instance of the wrapper one of following combinations needs to be used:

 * `root + team + room` - will create a controlled frame inside `root` element
 * `frame + team + room` - will attach to existing frame